 - Promote informational resources such as those available from the CDC

 - Organize or join events to raise awareness and create change in your community

 - Enlist and engage new partners in responding to viral hepatitis

-Many different kinds of organizations have joined in the fight against viral hepatitis including, community medical and behavioral healthcare providers and healthcare systems, state and local health departments, advocacy groups and coalitions, professional organizations, academic institutions, social service organizations serving priority populations, and others.
-Winning this fight will require active involvement by a broad mix of groups and individuals.
+Many different kinds of organizations have joined in the fight against viral hepatitis including, community medical and behavioral healthcare providers and healthcare systems, state, local and tribal health departments, advocacy groups and coalitions, professional organizations, academic institutions, social service organizations serving populations which are disproportionately impacted by viral hepatitis and others.
+Eliminating viral hepatitis as a public health threat will require active involvement by a broad mix of groups and individuals.
 Join us and get involved!